top of page

 Normative Alcohol Culture: What It Is and Why It Matters

-Normative alcohol culture is a term that I coined and one that I use a lot in my work as a sobriety coach.
-While the term may appear self-evident, the layered complexity of normative alcohol culture demands a clear, thorough and comprehensive explanation particularly if we are interested in challenging and dismantling it.
+Normative alcohol culture is a term that I coined and one that I use a lot in my work as a sober coach.
+While the term may appear self-evident, the layered complexity, intricacies and normalization of drinking culture and alcohol consumption demands a clear, thorough and comprehensive explanation particularly if we are interested in challenging and dismantling it.

 In many ways, normative alcohol culture functions like other systems in our world do; invisibly to the naked eye.
-And it’s often not until you’ve been negatively impacted by it’s wrath or find yourself outside of it that you realize it’s power and influence.
-I had never given a second thought to the way I engaged with alcohol in the world or that something like normative alcohol culture existed, let alone did I consider how it might be impacting and influencing my choices and negatively affecting almost every area of my life.
+And often, it’s not until after you’ve been negatively impacted by it or find yourself outside of it that you realize its power and influence.
+I had never given a second thought to my own alcohol use, the existence of alcohol norms or how the choices I was making when it came to alcohol were being negatively influenced and impacted by normative alcohol culture.
 It wasn’t until I came face to face with my addiction, began my healing work and removed myself from the fog of my drinking did I come to see alcohol for what it truly is (poison) and perhaps of equal importance, what it isn’t.

-Normative alcohol culture is an accumulation of the beliefs, attitudes, expectancies, norms and behaviours within and surrounding the consumption of alcohol, including who, when, how and how much can be consumed based on cultural factors.
+Normative alcohol culture is an accumulation of the beliefs, attitudes, expectancies, norms and behaviours within and surrounding drinking behaviour and drinking practices, including who, when, how and how much alcohol can be consumed based on social and cultural factors.
 Normative alcohol culture not only dictates what is normal, safe and “healthy” in terms of alcohol consumption but also encompasses the ways that we think about, interact with and speak about alcohol both in our lives and more broadly in our cultures and communities.
-It is a combination of messages and messaging that come at us from all directions that has convinced us that we not only want but absolutely need to regularly and enthusiastically consume poison in an effort to support the cultivation of our best lives.
+It is a combination of messages and messaging that come at us from all directions (alcohol advertising, the alcohol industry, social media, traditional media and more) that has convinced us that we not only want but absolutely need to regularly and enthusiastically consume alcohol in an effort to support the cultivation of our best lives.

-According to the marketing messages, alcohol makes us: sexier, smarter, funnier, better able to connect with our friends and family, more attractive, more relaxed, more fun, better at our jobs and so on, despite the fact that in reality, alcohol actually does none of these things.
+According to the clever and insidious marketing messages, alcohol makes us: sexier, smarter, funnier, better able to connect with our friends and family, more attractive, more relaxed, more fun, better at our jobs and so on, despite the fact that in reality, alcohol actually does none of these things.
 It’s wild what we have come to accept as true after being inundated with specific messaging our entire lives.
-Alcohol actually serves no helpful or tangible purpose in modern times but through years of clever marketing and the establishment of normative alcohol culture, we have come to understand it as not only necessary but essential (hello, liquor stores being considered “essential services” during covid) so much so that it’s become the only drug that requires an explanation as to why you don’t use it rather than why you do.
-An important, arguably essential, function of normative alcohol culture is to insidiously convince us that the consumption of alcohol (aka ethanol aka poison) is so utterly normal and desirable that we would never even think to question its danger or toxicity.
-When it comes to what we understand about alcohol, normative alcohol culture has convinced us that down is up, that white is black and that yes is no and has done so incredibly effectively.
+Alcohol actually serves no helpful or tangible purpose in modern times but through years of sly marketing and the establishment of normative alcohol culture, we have come to understand it as not only necessary but essential (hello, liquor stores being considered “essential services” during covid) so much so that it’s become the only drug that requires an explanation as to why you don’t use it rather than why you do.
+An important, arguably essential, function of normative alcohol culture is to insidiously convince us that the consumption of alcohol is so utterly normal and innocuous that we would never even think to question its danger or toxicity.
+When it comes to what we understand about alcohol, normative alcohol culture, largely driven by the alcohol industry and alcohol advertising, has convinced us that down is up, that white is black and that yes is no and has done so incredibly effectively.

 Take note of how normative alcohol culture shows up in your day to day life.
 This could be counting how many times alcohol is consumed or referenced in your favourite tv show or in the next movie that you watch plus noting the context in which it was mentioned.
 You might be surprised to learn that alcohol actually plays a significant role in the narrative or story arc of your fave show but you simply never noticed it until being prompted to look.
-This is normative alcohol culture at play; it's become so regular and commonplace to see alcohol (again, a highly toxic, highly addictive poison) that you simply don’t even notice it.
+This is normative alcohol culture at play; it's become so regular and commonplace to see alcohol (again, a highly toxic, highly addictive substance) that you simply don’t even notice it.
+This is the effect of normalizing.
+When something becomes normal, we no longer think to look at it with a critical eye.
 Take note of the next book you read or podcast that you listen to and simply observe how many references are made to alcohol consumption as well as the context of the reference.
 Just notice.
 How many alcohol ads do you see on your social media feeds (ps - you can limit the number of alcohol ads you see BTW.
 Click here to learn how to do this on Instagram)?
 Also, notice the impact that these messages have on you.
 After seeing a beer commercial, are you tempted to get a beer?

-Normative alcohol culture encourages us to consume mimosas during a Sunday brunch; typically, drinking in the morning is frowned upon but somehow, adding some orange juice to the equation makes it okay.
+Normative alcohol culture encourages us to consume mimosas during a Sunday brunch; typically, drinking in the morning is frowned upon but somehow, adding some orange juice to the equation makes it socially and culturally okay.
 Have we thought about what makes this context okay for alcohol consumption?
 Have we thought about how many times we’ve heard the word “brunch” and mimosas immediately popped into our heads?
 Have we ever applied a critical lens to this?
 What if you swap out that mimosa with heroin?
 Does that immediately feel not okay?
-Alcohol is a drug just like heroin is a drug except normative alcohol culture has told us to mentally categorize alcohol differently, creating distance between it and drugs like heroin, methamphetamine and cocaine, even though alcohol-related deaths kill more people annually than all hard drugs combined and costs us billions of dollars in healthcare expenses, legal fees, lost productivity and early death.
+Both alcohol and heroin are drugs however, normative alcohol culture has told us to mentally categorize alcohol differently, creating distance between it and drugs like heroin, methamphetamine and cocaine, even though alcohol-related deaths kill more people annually than all hard drugs combined and costs us billions of dollars in healthcare expenses, legal fees, lost productivity and early death.

 If this feels like a radical comparison, I invite you to critically examine the beliefs you hold about alcohol and why something so toxic, addictive and poisonous somehow gets a free pass but drugs like cocaine or heroin do not.
-To be explicit, I am not arguing that you swap out your alcohol consumption with another drug; they are all terrible and will damage your body and life.
-I am simply pointing to the inconsistencies in how we conceptualize and compartmentalize how we view drugs and disrupting what we belief to be true about booze.
+To be explicit, I am not arguing that you swap out your alcohol consumption with another drug; they are all harmful, risky and will damage your body and life.
+I am simply pointing to the inconsistencies in how we conceptualize and compartmentalize how we view drugs and disrupting what we believe to be true about alcohol, alcohol use and alcohol consumption.

-Ironically, normative alcohol culture tells us that we should all be able to consume certain amounts of alcohol and to do so is normal and desirable; however, if we exceed what’s considered normal and venture into the world of excess or problematic drinking, we will be met with stigma and consequences.
-Those who can’t “handle their liquor” are ostracized and labelled as different, drunks or alcoholics*; in other words, those who are likely predisposed to developing a troublesome relationship to alcohol (or other substances for that matter) are further stigmatized, making them the problem in the equation, rather than instead identifying that alcohol is a wildly addictive substance.
+Ironically, normative alcohol culture tells us that we should all be able to consume certain amounts of alcohol and to do so is normal and desirable; however, if we exceed what’s considered normal and venture into the world of heavy drinking or develop alcohol problems, we will be met with stigma and consequences.
+Those who can’t “handle their liquor” are ostracized and labeled as different, drunks or alcoholics*; in other words, those who are likely predisposed to developing a troublesome relationship to alcohol (or other substances for that matter) are further stigmatized, making the individual the problem in the equation, rather than identifying that alcohol is the wildly addictive and problematic substance.
 Alcohol is the problem here, not the people who consume it after being inundated with messaging telling them all the reasons why they should.
 This messaging is especially damaging for those primed to develop addictions.

 While I do what I can to disrupt normative alcohol culture, you can also participate in this disruption in your day to day lives, should you want to.
 This can look like: